 “I paint slow, no rush, slow.”

-Tjapaltjarri received numerous awards, including the prestigious Alice Prize in 1991 and the Australia Council's Red Ochre Award in 1994.
-His works have been exhibited in major galleries and museums worldwide, including the National Gallery of Australia and the Museum of Contemporary Art in Sydney.
-Beyond his art, Tjapaltjarri was a respected elder and community leader, dedicated to preserving and promoting Pintupi culture.
-He passed away in 1998, leaving a legacy that continues to inspire and influence the art world, celebrating Indigenous Australian culture and the enduring connection to ancestral lands.
+Tjapaltjarri received numerous accolades, including the Alice Prize (1991) and the Red Ochre Award (1994) for lifetime achievement.
+His work is held in major collections such as the National Gallery of Australia.
+More than an artist, he was a respected elder and cultural custodian, committed to preserving Pintupi traditions.
+Tjapaltjarri passed away in 1998, leaving a powerful legacy that continues to influence contemporary Indigenous art.